 Your child’s teacher may refer to an ‘integrated unit’ as part of their class program.

 ‘Integration’ means that material from more than one syllabus is being taught in a single unit – for example, designing, making, writing and illustrating, researching, presenting research, reading, using music and dance.
-This could involve parts of the English syllabus , the Science and Technology syllabus, The Human Society and Its Environment syllabus and the Creative Arts syllabus.
+This could involve several learning areas such as English, Science and Technology, Human Society and Its Environment, and Creative Arts.

-Teachers sometimes combine syllabus areas around a common issue, idea or theme – for example, ‘How have changes in transport technology shaped our daily life?’, ‘Why and how did Australia become a nation?’, ‘What was life like for Aboriginal and/or Torres Strait Islander peoples before the arrival of the Europeans?’
+Teachers may integrate some outcomes and content from different learning areas around a common issue, idea or theme – for example, ‘How can we look after the places we live in?’, ‘Why and how did Australia become a nation?’, ‘What was life like for Aboriginal and/or Torres Strait Islander peoples before the arrival of the Europeans?’
 Teachers have found that this approach can deepen students’ understanding and enjoyment of what they are learning.

 Integration is not undertaken in a classroom at all times during the day.
 Teachers also plan explicit skills-based lessons to ensure that students develop core skills in English and Mathematics.

-This topic is often taught in Year 5 or Year 6.
-Bali is used in the example below.
+This is an example which may be taught in Year 5 or Year 6.

-English: students learn how to write reports and summarise information gathered during research about Bali; read widely about the culture and traditional tales of Indonesia.
+English: learn how to write reports and summarise information gathered during research about Japan; read widely about the culture and traditional tales of Japan.

-Mathematics: students select appropriate technology to gather data, measure and graph using scale and 2D and 3D shapes.
+Mathematics: select appropriate technology to collect data, measure and graph using scale and 2D and 3D shapes.

-Science and Technology: students investigate environmental, cultural and safety factors to design and make a Balinese village.
+Science and Technology: investigate environmental, cultural and safety factors to design and make a model of a Japanese garden.

-HSIE: students research Balinese culture including traditional dress and costumes, art, beliefs, environment, food, geography and history.
+HSIE: research Japanese culture including traditional dress and costumes, art, beliefs, environment, food, geography and history.

-Creative Arts: students design a passport for travel, design a mask or puppet, listen to traditional Balinese music and a Gamelan orchestra or learn about traditional dance.
+Creative Arts: investigate the significance of colour in Japanese culture, design a mask or puppet, listen to traditional Japanese music and learn about traditional Japanese dance.

-PDHPE: students develop team skills, problem-solve in designing and making, learn traditional games of Balinese children and compare them to Australian games and activities, or host a Balinese banquet.
+PDHPE: develop team skills, problem-solve in designing and making, learn traditional games of Japanese children and compare them to Australian games and activities, host a ‘Japanese meal’.

 Resources for parents

-These are available from the Board of Studies Shop Online.
+These are available from the BOSTES Shop Online.